top of page

 murphy_brenda.jpg

 Mrs. Brenda C. Murphy was born in Ridgeway, South Carolina and currently resides in Columbia, South Carolina.
-She is the daughter of the late James and Julia Smith.
-She is the oldest of eight children.
-She is an individual with a passion to provide service to others and chose to do so professionally and as an advocate for justice for all people.
-She has enjoyed a successful Nursing career which spans greater than 40-years.
-She received a Bachelor of Science and master’s degree in nursing from the University of South Carolina, Columbia Campus.
+She is the daughter of the late James and Julia Smith, the oldest of eight children.
+She is an individual who has a passion to serve others and chose to do so professionally and as an advocate for justice for all people.
+She received a bachelor of science and master’s degree in nursing from the University of South Carolina, Columbia Campus.

-Her professional experiences are varied, Highlights include Nursing Administration, Nursing Education, Nurse Therapist for children, adolescents and families and Adjunct Faculty appointments at SC State University, University of South Carolina, the Medical University of South Carolina, and South University.
-Mentoring and teaching student nurses of the importance of being culturally competent and compassionate was always a priority throughout her nursing career.
+Her professional experiences are varied, highlights include Nursing Administration, Nursing Education, Nurse Therapist for children and families and Adjunct Faculty appointments at SC State University, University of South Carolina, Medical University of South Carolina, and South University.
+Mentoring and teaching student nurses of the importance of being culturally sensitive and compassionate was always a priority throughout her nursing career.
 She served as a member of the United States Army Reserves Nurse Corp and obtained the rank of Major.
-Mrs. Murphy’s duties included clinical nursing, AOIC for the Physical Examination Team and Training Officer.
-She is a retired Department of Veterans Affairs nurse beginning her career as a staff nurse and advanced to the position of Associate Chief Nurse at Brooklyn Veterans Affairs Medical Center, Brooklyn, N. Y., Ralph H. Johnson Veterans Affairs Medical Center, Charleston, SC and Dorn Veterans Affairs Medical Center, Columbia, SC.
+Mrs. Murphy’s nursing roles included: clinical nursing, AOIC for the Physical Examination Team and Training Officer.
+She is a retired Department of Veterans Affairs nurse, beginning her career as a staff nurse and advanced to the position of Associate Chief Nurse at Brooklyn Veterans Affairs Medical Center, Brooklyn, N. Y., Ralph H. Johnson Veterans Affairs Medical Center, Charleston, SC and Dorn Veterans Affairs Medical Center, Columbia, SC.

-She received numerous Awards and Honors to include: The Director’s Leadership Award from the U. S. Department of Justice, Federal Bureau of Investigation, Washington, DC; Honoree at South Carolina Women to Women Conference, Marion, SC and received the key to the city; Richland School District Two Black History Honoree; The State Palmetto Gold Nursing Award; Commendation and Service Awards from the United States Army Reserve and the Department of Veterans Affairs Medical Centers.
-Mrs. Murphy was selected as “Outstanding Nurse” during her tenure at the South Carolina State Hospital and a National Council of Negro Women Honoree in Charleston, SC.
-She is a member of the American Nurses Association and the SC Nurses Association.
-She is a Charter Member of Delta Eta Chapter of Chi Eta Phi Nursing Sorority, and she was inducted into Sigma Theta Tau International Nursing Sorority.
-She currently serves as a United Way of South Carolina Association Board member.
+She received numerous Awards and Recognitions, which include: Recipient of the National NAACP Juanita Jackson Mitchell Award for Legal Activism, for tremendous and ongoing efforts of the NAACP South Carolina State Conference in the areas of voting rights, redistricting, and housing advocacy efforts; the Director’s Leadership Award from the U. S. Department of Justice, Federal Bureau of Investigation, Washington, DC; a recipient of the Columbia Urban League “Equity Leadership Honor Roll Award”; the Racial Justice Network “Triumph” Award; South Carolina BLCDEMS “Partners in Progress” award; Richland School District Two Black History Honoree; State Palmetto Gold Nursing Award; Commendation and Service Awards from the United States Army Reserve and the Department of Veterans Affairs Medical Centers and many other awards/recognitions for her leadership ability.
+She currently serves as a board member of the United Way of South Carolina, the South Carolina Unitarian Universalist Justice Alliance and is a member of the American Red Cross Regional Diversity Committee.
+She was honored as one of the “50 MOST INFLUENTIAL” persons in Columbia, South Carolina for two consecutive years (2021 and 2022, published in “Business Monthly Columbia”).
+She is a member of the American Nurses Association and the SC Nurses Association; a Charter Member of the Delta Eta Chapter of Chi Eta Phi Nursing Sorority and was inducted into Sigma Theta Tau International Nursing Sorority.

-Mrs. Murphy is president of the South Carolina State Conference NAACP.
-She is the first female elected as president in the organization’s eighty plus years of existence.
-She is a life member and began her advocacy journey more than 40 years ago as a member of the NAACP Branch in Charleston, South Carolina.
-She currently is a member of the Columbia Branch NAACP.
-Prior to becoming president of the State Conference, she served as the State Conference Health Committee Chairperson and Youth and College Division Advisor.
+Mrs. Murphy is the first female president for the NAACP South Carolina State Conference, in the organization’s eighty plus years of existence.
+She is a life member and began her advocacy journey more than 40 + years ago as a member of the NAACP Charleston Branch.
+She has served as the NAACP State Conference Health Committee Chairperson and the Youth and College Division Advisor working with youth and young adults.
+She is a member of the NAACP Columbia Branch.

 bottom of page